 Ilona Platonova has previously worked in both the private and public sectors in various business fields.
 She has experience in audit company “KPMG”, from 2005 until 2006 was in leading position in the development of a multifunctional hall “Arena Riga” project before the World Hockey Championship in Riga, for five years has been working in sales and small business management.
 Ilona also has experience in the public sector – the Office of European Integration and the Office of the Ministry of Economics, acting as Parliamentary Secretary of the Minister of Economics.
 Ilona has a master’s degree in economics, as well as additional knowledge gained from training in Singapore about attracting investments.
 Beyond professional activities, Ilona is interested in business development issues and has started her PhD studies on business growth, so a wide and diverse experience allows her to look at the company’s development opportunities from different perspectives.

 Starting from February, consultations with pre-registration via e-mail [email protected] or by phone +371 29 282 826 are available.
 Consultations will be held at Vidzeme Planning Region office in Cesis, Berzaines Street 5, and at office in Valmiera, Purva Street 12a.

 For more information on upcoming appointments and mandatory sign-ups, contact in advance.
 Consultations may also take place outside these times by an agreement.

-In addition to broker work, seven countries in the Baltic Sea Region jointly create a cross-border network and make its service offer to support the internationalization of small and medium-sized enterprises.
+In addition to broker work, seven countries in the Baltic Sea Region jointly create a cross-border network and make its services available to support the internationalisation of small and medium-sized enterprises.
 Thus, the broker will create a database and address companies within the consultations that would like to test the offerings of the newly established network services in practice.
 Five to six companies in the Vidzeme region are expected to be involved in the pilot program.